 Homeless Veterans in Ohio and Michigan to Benefit From $11M in Housing Development

-Synopsis* : Development of affordable rental units to create housing for homeless veterans in Cincinnati, Cleveland, Columbus, Detroit and Northern Michigan.
+Synopsis: Development of affordable rental units to create housing for homeless veterans in Cincinnati, Cleveland, Columbus, Detroit and Northern Michigan.
+Completion of more than 200 affordable rental units planned for five communities in 2011.

 Main DigestCompletion of more than 200 affordable rental units planned for five communities in 2011.